 In these circumstances, it is best to speak to your union (or an advice agency if you are not a union member) as they will be able to advise on your specific situation.
 The Agency Workers Regulations 2010 (AWR) include provisions that seek to prevent hirers and agencies from hiring you on a succession of assignments, or from rotating you within an organisation, in order to prevent you from qualifying for equal treatment rights.
 The anti-avoidance provisions apply if:

-- The most likely reason you were rotated or hired on the succession of assignments was because the agency or hirer (or associated company) intended to prevent you from qualifying for equal treatment.
+the most likely reason you were rotated or hired on the succession of assignments was because the agency or hirer (or associated company) intended to prevent you from qualifying for equal treatment; and

 It is a good idea to keep detailed records of your assignments, including who you worked for and for how long, and any breaks you had from work, including for holiday, sickness or where the employer did not require you.
 This information may assist in assessing whether the anti-avoidance measures apply.

 If you believe that your assignments are being manipulated to avoid giving you and your fellow agency workers decent terms and conditions and you are not yet a member of a trade union, consider joining a union and trying to build union membership among fellow agency workers at the agency, so that a union can apply for recognition at the agency.